 Continuation of Coverage

-circumstances include, but are not limited to, failure to pay premiums, failure to provide renewal information, failure to provide information regarding disability status, and whereabouts unknown.
+During the COVID-19 public health emergency, CHIP MCOs are to temporarily suspend the disenrollment of enrollees due to administrative or financial circumstances.
+Financial circumstances include, but are not limited to, failure to pay premiums, failure to provide renewal information, failure to provide information regarding disability status, and whereabouts unknown.

 Information on CHIP coverage related to COVID-19, including FAQ document can be found on